saimj7/saimj7/README.md

 ![image](https://github.com/saimj7/saimj7/blob/master/ns.gif)

-- Entrepreneur, Gamer, Content creator, Music freak
+- Gamer, Content creator, Music freak
 - Loves The Earth, Cars, Coffee and Astronomy

 _- the ultimate dream is to explore the universe.. too much?
 Perhaps, Mars?
 Or should we instead work on living longer and make it a reality?_